 The growth pattern of ferns can range in a number of ways I think is important to understand when deciding on a choice for a particular type of vivarium.
-Some can grow under water, while others can grow between rocks completely free from the substrate.
+Some can grow underwater, while others can grow between rocks completely free from the substrate.
 Many species make excellent ground covers… While others emerge in clumps providing a canopy-like appearance to smaller plants.
 Keeping these features in mind will aid in not only the longevity of the ferns… But also create a consistent flow within the enclosure that will aesthetically make sense as the tank establishes.
-Here are a list of ways different types of ferns have the ability to grow:
+Here is a list of ways different types of ferns have the ability to grow:

 - Submerged – Have the ability to grow fully underwater, either rooted to substrate or tied to wood and rocks.

 - Emerged – Have the ability to grow marginal or somewhat out of water.
-The base of the fern is fully placed under water while parts of the frond come above water.
+The base of the fern is fully placed underwater while parts of the frond come above water.

 - Floating – Have the ability to float on top of standing water.
 These ferns have small hairs that cover the fronds allowing it to stay above water while roots are left draped down.

 - Epiphytes – Have the ability to be grown above ground.
-In most cases, the fern will latch on to rocks, trees or ather acidic surfaces where it absorbs nutrients from fallen water and/or moist air.
+In most cases, the fern will latch on to rocks, trees or other acidic surfaces where it absorbs nutrients from fallen water and/or moist air.